 This month’s little freebie has been inspired by my wonderful time a week and a half ago in west London with the lovely ladies attending the Blogtacular conference, a get-together for bloggers and creatives.

 Kicking off the event was a photowalk around the gorgeous pastel homes and businesses of Notting Hill and Portobello.
-I’ve been drawing a lot of buildings lately (I’ve begun offering custom paintings such as these on my Etsy store), so when I was trying to figure out what kind of freebie I would offer this month and thought, “Hey, why not a cute little pastel Notting Hill home?”
+I’ve been drawing a lot of buildings lately, so when I was trying to figure out what kind of freebie I would offer this month and thought, “Hey, why not a cute little pastel Notting Hill home?”
 And wouldn’t that be a great way to talk about the event as well?

 So go ahead and download this little watercolour illustration of a pastel blue and pink house (you’ll spy me in similar colours in the photos below), set it as the wallpaper on your desktop computer, tablet or mobile phone, and then let me tell you a little about this wonderful event.
 (And there will be a few more Blogtacular-related posts coming over the next week.)